-These No Bake Salted Caramel Malted Chocolate Cookie Bars are, simply put, out of this world, crazy good.
+These Caramel No Bake Chocolate Cookie Bars are, simply put, out of this world, crazy good.
 Yes, that was a mouthful in itself just to say.

-Calling all Mayan Chocolate Gods!
 Holy smokes this one is a killer dessert.
 Be prepared for an over-the-top, wow-the-crowd, flavor, texture, nirvana sensation people.
 Oh, and it has a cookie base, malt balls, caramel and is no-bake, too.
-Holiday nibbles!

 These are not for the faint of heart either.
 I didn’t even finish one at the size I cut them, I just had half and was supremely satisfied and happy.
 Now that’s saying something!

-The past couple recipe posts have been super healthy and full of vegetables and good things for the body, but in a recent poll I took here on the site one of the most surprising things was “more desserts, baked or not please” time and time again.
+Recently I’ve had inquiries and asks for “more desserts, baked or not please” time and time again.
 OK, so every now and then I’ll post a new dessert for you to try!

 So here’s one for you, that when I saw a picture of it, knew I just had to try.
 I’ve adapted it myself, but the credit for this beauty goes to Melissa over at the Whimsical Wife.